-Evaluation Form (To be completed by visit leader after the visit) Were there any accidents or incidents on this visit?
-Yes No Please circle your answer If the answer is 'Yes' then you must complete an accident/incident report form.
-Did the visit meet the intended educational aims?
+Evaluation Form (To (To be completed by visit leader after the visit) Were there any accidents or incidents on this visit?
+If the answer is 'Yes' then you must complete an accident/incident report Yes No form.
+Please circle your answer Did the visit meet the intended educational aims?
 Aspects of the visit that were particularly successful (continue on separate sheet if necessary) Aspects that you would change for future visits (continue on separate sheet if necessary)